Hassanjk/Peta-Brains-Inc/README.md

 - Premium Plan: $99/month - Full access to all AI models and features
 - Numbers are gross revenue before operating costs and AI usage fees

 ---

-## Contributions
-We welcome contributions from developers, designers, and AI enthusiasts to enhance the PetaBrains platform.
-For guidelines, refer to our [Contribution Guide](#).

----